SheepShaun/Bank-customer-churn/README.md

 Built several machine learning models (logistic regression, decision tree, support vector machine, and random forest) to predict the customer churn.

 - Evaluate the results <br>
-Evaluated the predictions with accuracy, f1 score, and confusion matrix.
+Evaluated the predictions with accuracy and confusion matrix.

 ## Results<a name="results"></a>